corda/corda/docs/source/tutorial-cordapp.rst

 * ``/api/example/me``
 * ``/api/example/peers``
-* ``/api/example/purchase-orders``
+* ``/api/example/ious``
-* ``/api/example/{COUNTERPARTY}/create-purchase-order``
+* ``/api/example/{COUNTERPARTY}/create-iou``

 The static web content is served from ``/web/example``.

-A purchase order can be created via accessing the ``api/example/create-purchase-order`` end-point directly or through the the web form hosted at ``/web/example``.
+An IOU can be created via accessing the ``api/example/create-iou`` end-point directly or through the the web form hosted at ``/web/example``.

  .. warning:: **The content in ``web/example`` is only available for demonstration purposes and does not implement any anti-XSS, anti-XSRF or any other security techniques.
 Do not copy such code directly into products meant for production use.**

-**Submitting a purchase order via HTTP API:**
+**Submitting an IOU via HTTP API:**

-To create a purchase order from NodeA to NodeB, use:
+To create an IOU from NodeA to NodeB, use:

 .. sourcecode:: bash

-  echo '{"orderNumber": "1","deliveryDate": "2018-09-15","deliveryAddress": {"city": "London","country": "UK"},"items" : [{"name": "widget","amount": "3"},{"name": "thing","amount": "4"}]}' | cURL -T - -H 'Content-Type: application/json' http://localhost:10005/api/example/NodeB/create-purchase-order
+  echo '{"value": "1"}' | cURL -T - -H 'Content-Type: application/json' http://localhost:10005/api/example/NodeB/create-iou

 Note the port number ``10005`` (NodeA) and NodeB referenced in the API end-point path.
-This command instructs NodeA to create and send a purchase order to NodeB.
-Upon verification and completion of the process, both nodes (but not NodeC) will have a signed, notarised copy of the purchase order.
+This command instructs NodeA to create and send an IOU to NodeB.
+Upon verification and completion of the process, both nodes (but not NodeC) will have a signed, notarised copy of the IOU.

-**Submitting a purchase order via web/example:**
+**Submitting an IOU via web/example:**

-Navigate to the "create purchase order" button at the top left of the page, enter in the purchase order details e.g.
+Navigate to the "create IOU" button at the top left of the page, and enter the IOU details - e.g.

 .. sourcecode:: none